Optimal variance stopping with linear diffusions: Introduction

 We also have some minor observations to offer.
 One observation is that similar to previously studied non-linear optimal stopping problems (cf. \cite{GadPed15,Pedersen11,PedPes12}) the variance problem for general non-killed continuous diffusions has a strong dependence on the initial value of the underlying process.
-Another observation is that we encounter quite a strong transiency requirement in order to attain a non-trivial solution: if $X_t$ is recurrent or it is "not transient enough" then the problem is trivial.
-Lastly, we observe that if the scale function satisfies a simple, typically satisfied monotonicity requirement, then randomization is not needed, and in that case there exits a solution which is a pure exit time with a single boundary given as the unique solution to a simple first order optimality condition.
-All in all, our results indicate that although the variance problem is only a small step away from the classical linear optimal stopping problems, there are some quite substantial dissimilarities in the structure of the solutions.
+This translates into static optimality, which will be discussed more deeply in Subsection \ref{subsec on optimality}.
+Another observation is that we encounter quite a strong transiency requirement in order to attain a non-trivial solution: if $X_t$ is recurrent (i.e. hits every point with probability 1) or it is "not transient enough" then the problem is trivial.
+Lastly, we will observe that if the scale function satisfies a simple, typically satisfied monotonicity requirement, then randomization is not needed, and solution turns out to be quite effortless to find.
+All in all, our results indicate that although the variance problem is only a small step away from the classical linear optimal stopping problems, there are some quite substantial dissimilarities in the structure of the solutions as well as solution methods.

-The study on variance stopping began recently when Pedersen in \cite{Pedersen11} proposed a verification theorem for the variance stopping problem \eqref{eq prob} and used it for some classes of continuous It\^o-diffusions.
+The study on variance stopping began recently when Pedersen in \cite{Pedersen11} proposed a verification theorem for the variance stopping problem \eqref{eq prob} and used it for some explicit continuous It\^o-diffusions.
 The verification theorem states that in order to reach the solution, it is sufficient to solve an embedded classical optimal stopping problem with certain side conditions.
-The verification theorem has also been used successfully for solving the variance problem for geometric L'evy processes in \cite{GadPed15}, and we apply it in this paper as well.
+The verification theorem has also been used successfully for solving the variance problem for geometric L\'evy processes in \cite{GadPed15}.
+Another non-linear optimal stopping problem which has been solved explicitly is the \textit{Mean-variance problem} given by